United States Department of War: Organization

-The United States Secretary of War, a member of the United States Cabinet, headed the War Department.
+The secretary of war, a member of the United States Cabinet, headed the War Department.

 The National Security Act of 1947 established the National Military Establishment, later renamed the United States Department of Defense.
-On the same day this act was signed, Executive Order 9877 assigned primary military functions and responsibilities with the former War Department split between the Department of the Army and Department of the Air Force.
+On the same day this act was signed, Executive Order 9877 assigned primary military functions and responsibilities, with the former War Department split between the Department of the Army and Department of the Air Force.

 In the aftermath of World War II, the American government (among others around the world) decided to abandon the word 'War' when referring to the civilian leadership of their military.
-One vestige of the former nomenclature are the Army War College, Naval War College and the Air War College, which still train U.S. military officers in battlefield tactics and the strategy of war fighting.
+One vestige of the former nomenclature is the names of the service war colleges: the Army War College, the Naval War College, and the Air War College, which still train U.S. military officers in tactics, operations and strategies.

 Seal of the department

 The date "MDCCLXXVIII" and the designation "War Office" are indicative of the origin of the seal.
 The date (1778) refers to the year of its adoption.
 The term "War Office" used during the Revolution, and for many years afterward, was associated with the Headquarters of the Army.